Planned Giving Donor Stories That Inspire Others to Give

 - they realize you offer them a trusted place to support so they can really have an impact!

 - they understand that making a planned gift is a joyful, positive, and special thing to do.
-The mere fact that one of your donors would SHARE a story and let you post a photo of her on your website is inspiring!
-Planned gifts are something to be proud of, and there’s no need to keep charitable estate plans a secret.
+The mere fact that one of your donors would SHARE a story is inspiring!

 DONOR STORIES SHOULD FOLLOW A STRUCTURE